• Skip to primary navigation

 Ingredients on a countertop.

-• Peanut butter - Adds peanut butter flavor and moisture to the bars.
-Peanut butter could be substituted with other nut and seed butters if desired, like almond butter or sunflower seed butter.
+• Wet ingredients - Unsalted butter, peanut butter, granulated sugar, brown sugar, eggs, and vanilla extract add flavor and moisture to your bars.
+Peanut butter can be substituted with other nut and seed butters (like almond butter or sun butter) if desired.

-• Oats - Add structure and chewy texture to the bars.
-I recommend using old fashioned oats for best results.
+• Dry ingredients - All-purpose flour, old fashioned oats, baking soda, and salt add structure and balance with the wet ingredients.
 Quick cooking oats are thin and powdery and add less texture to your bars, but can work as a substitute.
-I don't recommend using steel cut oats because they're significantly thicker and can make your bars dry.
+Steel cut oats won't work in this recipe because they're significantly thicker and can make your bars dry.

 Tips and tricks